 Resolution 55 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on mainstreaming a gender perspective in the ITU to enhance women’s empowerment through telecommunications/ICTs;

+Resolution 2 (Rev. Bucharest, 2022) on the World telecommunication/information and communication technology policy forum;

 Resolution 70 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on mainstreaming a gender perspective in the ITU and promoting gender equality and the empowerment of women and girls through telecommunications/ICTs;

 Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the ITU strategic framework for 2024–2027, aiming to enable and foster universal access to affordable, high-quality, and secure telecommunications/ICTs;